idechq/idec-wiki/docs/team_wiki/fork.md

    ![GitHub Desktop Login](img/instructions_screenshots_gh_desktop_login.png){ width=500px }
     Follow the instructions and sign into your registered account

-5. Go to the mock repository page
+5. Go to the mock repository
    [github.com/idec2021/team-wiki](https://www.github.com/idec2021/team-wiki)

 6. On the upper right corner, you will find the "Fork" button